Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 domain -> logo - PNG is enough

-- You hate attribution clutter
+- You do not want attribution clutter

 - You are building internal tools, CRMs, alerts, dashboards, or MVPs